Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it refers to a state of happiness based on false or unrealistic beliefs.
-The phrase is figurative, as it does not involve literal fools or paradises.
+The idiom is figurative, as it does not involve literal fools or paradises.

 Origin: